Peter McCardle: Post-parliamentary career

-Soon after the 1999 election the ACT MP Muriel Newman, who was her party's welfare spokesperson, hired McCardle as a consultant.
-McCardle eventually was offered the role as head of the ACT Parliamentary Research Unit.
-He left this role in 2005 to write his memoirs.
+McCardle worked for ACT New Zealand after the 1999 election as an advisor to Muriel Newman, the party's welfare spokesperson, and later as head of the ACT Parliamentary Research Unit.
+He left this role in 2005 to write his memoirs which were self-published in 2022.

-In the 2001 local body elections and district health board elections McCardle was elected as an Upper Hutt City councillor and Hutt Valley District Health Board member.
+McCardle returned to elected governance roles in 2001.
+In the 2001 local body elections and district health board elections McCardle was elected as a councillor on Upper Hutt City Council and a member of the Hutt Valley District Health Board.
 He successfully defended both roles in the 2004 and 2007 elections.
-After the 2007 elections he was additionally appointed deputy mayor of Upper Hutt, a position he maintained until 2013.
+He was deputy mayor of Upper Hutt from 2007 to 2013, when he stood down from the council after his fourth term to campaign against local government amalgamation in the Wellington region.

 McCardle resigned from the Hutt Valley District Health Board in 2008, when he was hired as a senior advisor to the new National Party Minister of Health, Tony Ryall.
 McCardle and Ryall entered Parliament together in 1990.
 After Ryall's retirement in 2014, McCardle continued working under the successive Health Minister, Jonathan Coleman.
+He retired when the National government lost re-election in 2017.

-McCardle was elected to his fourth and final term on the Upper Hutt City Council in 2010.
-He stood down from the council at the 2013 election to campaign against local-body amalgamation in the Wellington region.
+McCardle was appointed to the board of Health New Zealand in July 2025.